Table of Contents

 “For larger investments, it might be time to get a fixed-term loan.”

-Equipment loans: If you need cash specifically to finance the purchase of new equipment, including vehicles, manufacturing or production machinery, farm equipment, or other necessary equipment, then an equipment loan or leasing program might be what you need.
+Equipment loans: If you need cash specifically to finance the purchase of new equipment in the company, including vehicles, manufacturing or production machinery, farm equipment, or other necessary equipment, then an equipment loan or leasing program might be what you need.
 These loans offer fixed interest rates and payment plans over a specified time.

 Loans guaranteed by the Small Business Administration (SBA): SBA-guaranteed 7 (a) loans have longer repayment terms and lower down-payments than most regular bank loans.
 They can be useful to purchase owner-occupied real estate, business acquisition, purchase of equipment, or working capital.